 Netil Market | London Fields

 A quieter, more relaxed affair than Broadway Market round the corner; this creatives’ hub plays host to a low-key market every Saturday, with stalls ranging from vintage homeware and handmade jewellery to a well-curated collection of street food.
-It’s been the making of several now-stalwarts of the London scene, including BAO and Lucky Chip, and is now home to the likes of Club Mexicana‘s vegan burger bar and Lem Lem Kitchen – whose light and fluffy ‘Afro-tacos’ are best enjoyed on the sun-drenched mezzanine terrace overlooking the whole set-up.
-READ MORE
+It’s been the making of several now-stalwarts of the London scene, including BAO and Lucky Chip, and is now home to the likes of Morty & Bob’s, and Lemlem Kitchen – whose light and fluffy ‘Afro-tacos’ are best enjoyed on the sun-drenched mezzanine terrace overlooking the whole set-up.

 Details: Saturdays 11am-6pm | 13-23 Westgate Street, E8 3RL

 Westgate St. Market | London Fields

 Just down the road, you’ll also find Westgate St. Market – a street food village that pops up every Saturday in a leafy school playground.
 Here, with an occasional live soundtrack, you’ll find craft stalls manned by local makers; pop up bars; and a rotating line-up of local culinary talent featuring the likes of La Chingada, Hot 4 U, and HOKO, selling Hong Kong French toast and milk tea from their cafe-kiosk.

 Details: Please note, Westgate Market is currently on pause.
 Saturdays, 9am-5pm | London Fields Primary School, Westgate Street, London Fields, E8 3RL